 Whatever the case may be, the result is the same: a wrench thrown into your backyard plans due to no fault of your own.
 Keep reading to learn more about navigating this tricky topic so you can (hopefully!) get your neighbors on the same page and get back to enjoying your backyard this year.

-So what can you do to help reduce the amount of mosquitoes coming from the neighbors?
+So, what can you do to help reduce the amount of mosquitoes coming from the neighbors?

 Obviously, taking matters into your own hands is not advisable.
-You don’t want to get in trouble for trespassing onto the neighbor’s property just to dump out containers of water or doing your own mosquito spraying, and you certainly don’t want to create or escalate bad tensions between you and your neighbor.
+You don’t want to get in trouble for trespassing onto the neighbor’s property just to dump out containers of water or do your own mosquito spraying, and you certainly don’t want to create or escalate bad tensions between you and your neighbor.
 The best thing you can do in these situations is to let someone know there is an issue.